rydmike/flex_color_scheme/README.md

 [flex_color_scheme/example/lib/example3](https://github.com/rydmike/flex_color_scheme/tree/master/example/lib/example3/main.dart)
 for the entire example.

-The customFlexScheme FlexSchemeData setup is the same as in example 2.
-In the example below, if we selected the FlexScheme.custom, we use our customFlexScheme object, otherwise the selected built-in scheme we selected on the HomePage.
+The customFlexScheme FlexSchemeData definition is the same as in example 2.
+In the example below, if we select the `FlexScheme.custom` option, we use our customFlexScheme object, otherwise the selected built-in scheme we selected on the HomePage is used.
 We also set the surface style to `FlexSurface.strong`, for strong primary branded surfaces.

  ```dart
  :